cartorjo/Multisite-WordPress/README.md

 * Themes: _s
 * WP-CLI

-## Acknowledgements
+## Update all submodules

-To ensure your submodules are always up to date, run this via the command line:
+To ensure all submodules are up to date, run this command the Terminal:

 ```html
 git submodule update --init --recursive